bahmutov/spec-change/README.md

 $ npx spec-change --folder "path to folder" --ts-config tsconfig.json
 ```

+If there is `tsconfig.json` file in the current folder, it will be used automatically.

 ### NPM module

 All files are found using the `import` and `require` directives.